Chromium(III) picolinate: Mechanism of action

-Health claims and debates
+Health claims

 Body weight

-Chromium(III) picolinate has been marketed in the United States as an aid to body development for athletes and as a means of losing weight.
-Reviews have reported either no effect on either muscle growth or fat loss, or else a modest but statistically significant -1.1 kg (2.4 lb) weight loss in trials longer than 12 weeks.
-The European Food Safety Authority reviewed the literature and concluded that there was insufficient evidence to support a claim.
+Although chromium(III) picolinate has been marketed in the United States as an aid to body development for athletes, and as a means of losing weight, there is insufficient evidence that it provides this effect.
+Reviews have reported either no effect on either muscle growth or fat loss, or a small weight loss in trials longer than 12 weeks, preventing a conclusion about a positive effect of chromium supplementation.
+The European Food Safety Authority reviewed the literature and concluded that there was insufficient evidence to support a claim of effect on body weight.